-- The nxdomain-redirect option specifies a DNS namespace to use for NXDOMAIN redirection.
+- The new mdig command is a version of dig that sends multiple pipelined queries and then waits for responses, instead of sending one query and waiting the response before sending the next.
+[RT #38261] - To enable better monitoring and troubleshooting of RFC 5011 trust anchor management, the new rndc managed-keys can be used to check status of trust anchors or to force keys to be refreshed.
+Also, the managed-keys data file now has easier-to-read comments.
+[RT #38458] - An --enable-querytrace configure switch is now available to enable very verbose query tracelogging.
+This option can only be set at compile time.
+This option has a negative performance impact and should be used only for debugging.
+[RT #37520] - A new tcp-only option can be specified in server statements to force named to connect to the specified server via TCP.
+[RT #37800] - The nxdomain-redirect option specifies a DNS namespace to use for NXDOMAIN redirection.
 When a recursive lookup returns NXDOMAIN, a second lookup is initiated with the specified name appended to the query name.
 This allows NXDOMAIN redirection data to be supplied by multiple zones configured on the server or by recursive queries to other servers.
 (The older method, using a single type redirect zone, has better average performance but is less flexible.)
 [RT #37989] - The following types have been implemented: CSYNC, NINFO, RKEY, SINK, TA, TALINK. - A new message-compression option can be used to specify whether or not to use name compression when answering queries.
 Setting this to no results in larger responses, but reduces CPU consumption and may improve throughput.
-The default is yes. - A "read-only" clause is now available for non-destructive control channel access.
-In such cases, a restricted set of rndc commands are allowed for querying information from named.
-By default, control channel access is read-write. - When loading managed signed zones detect if the RRSIG's inception time is in the future and regenerate the RRSIG immediately.
-This helps when the system's clock needs to be reset backwards.
+The default is yes. - A read-only option is now available in the controls statement to grant non-destructive control channel access.
+In such cases, a restricted set of rndc commands are allowed, which can report information from named, but cannot reconfigure or stop the server.
+By default, the control channel access is not restricted to these read-only operations.
+[RT #40498] - When loading a signed zone, named will now check whether an RRSIG's inception time is in the future, and if so, it will regenerate the RRSIG immediately.
+This helps when a system's clock needs to be reset backwards. - The new minimal-any option reduces the size of answers to UDP queries for type ANY by implementing one of the strategies in "draft-ietf-dnsop-refuse-any": returning a single arbitrarily-selected RRset that matches the query name rather than returning all of the matching RRsets.
+Thanks to Tony Finch for the contribution.
+[RT #41615] - named now provides feedback to the owners of zones which have trust anchors configured (trusted-keys, managed-keys, dnssec-validation auto; and dnssec-lookaside auto;) by sending a daily query which encodes the keyids of the configured trust anchors for the zone.
+This is controlled by trust-anchor-telemetry and defaults to yes.